0xfe/mobot/README.md

 -   Raw Telegram API with support for Messages, Channels, Stickers, Callbacks, and more.
 -   Web framework style Routing API with support for message-based routing and nested handler stacks.
+-   Easy application state management.
+MOBOT makes sure your handler gets the right state for each chat.
--   Basic test infrastructure (`FakeBot`), to simplify writing unit tests for your bots.
+-   Integrated test infrastructure (`FakeBot`), to simplify writing unit tests for your bots.

 ## Hello World!